July 18, 2019

 The Tugger is trusted by the top companies (including FedEx and DHL) of several industries from warehousing to manufacturing to retail and food for the commitment to performance, efficiency, continuous support, and integration success.

-To learn more about the capabilities and specifications of the Tugger, visit this page.
+Learn more about the capabilities and specifications of the Tugger here.